-Cleaning and sanitizing your restaurant regularly are essential steps to building trust with your post-COVID customers.
+Just like maintaining a working restaurant HVAC system, cleaning and sanitizing your venue regularly is essential to building trust with your post-COVID customers.
 Your guests need to know their safety is your top priority.
 Keeping your restaurant clean and germ-free helps create an atmosphere where they can relax, enjoy themselves, and not have to worry about the public health crisis, because they know you’ve got their back.

 Even before the pandemic, 75% of diners would steer clear of a restaurant with bad reviews of its cleanliness.
 Chances are, that number is higher today.
 Recent events have shown us that we can’t predict the future, but as a restaurateur, you can control whether your space is shiny or grimy.
 Don’t let it be the latter!